 John will give evidence about the abuse he experienced during the two years he was at a Catholic intermediate school in the early 1980s, run by the Marist Brothers, and his experiences in trying to get redress from the Catholic Church.
 The abuser, who sexually groomed then raped John, was Principal of the school.
 John will outline the effects of the abuse on his opportunities for education and employment, his relationships, and his mental health.
 He will describe how he has sought redress using the processes provided by the Catholic Church and the frustrations he has experienced.
 John questions the Marist Brothers’ understanding of how re-traumatising it has been for him to go through the Church’s redress process.
 He will address the need for better support from the Church and an independent redress process.

-Ms E will talk about abuse suffered as a parishioner of the Nativity Anglican Church in Blenheim in the 2000’s, by the parish priest.
-Ms E will give evidence of trying to obtain redress through the Anglican Church, Police, civil proceedings, Human Rights Commission and the Human Rights Review Tribunal.
+Jacinda will talk about abuse suffered as a parishioner of the Nativity Anglican Church in Blenheim in the 2000’s, by the parish priest.
+Jacinda will give evidence of trying to obtain redress through the Anglican Church, Police, civil proceedings, Human Rights Commission and the Human Rights Review Tribunal.

 Mr Harding discusses the abuse suffered while attending Dilworth School in the 1970’s by staff at the School.
 Mr Harding will also discuss failed redress approaches to the Police in the 1990’s and interactions with the Dilworth Trust Board as well as future recommendations to the School and Anglican Church.

-Mr Goodwin will discuss the environment at Christ’s College, including the abuse he suffered by senior students and the difficulty seeking redress after being educated within a “don’t tell” culture, as well as the subsequent impact of these experiences.
+Mr Goodwin will discuss the environment at Christ’s College, including abuse from senior students and the difficulty seeking redress after being educated within a “don’t tell” culture, as well as the subsequent impact of these experiences.

 Ms M discusses her home life and circumstances that led to being placed in the care of Anglican Social Services, and the abuse suffered in various home placements, which were made by Anglican Social Services and the State.
-Ms M will also describe her experiences of going through court proceedings in relation to the abuse, of redress through the Police and through the relevant Church, ACC and the Confidential Listening and Assistance Service.
+Ms M will also describe her experiences of redress in relation to the abuse including court proceedings, later reporting of abuse to Police and through the Confidential Listening and Assistance Service, ACC and MSD.
 Ms M will also discuss the impact these experiences have had on her.

-Mr Oakly will give evidence about the abuse he suffered by an Archdeacon while he was a Scout Commissioner, and Archdeacon for the Brightwater Church of the Nelson Anglican Diocese, as well as the impact of the abuse.
+Mr Oakly will give evidence about the abuse he suffered by an Archdeacon of the Brightwater Church of the Nelson Anglican Diocese, who was also Scout Commissioner for the Nelson region, as well as the impact of the abuse.
 Mr Oakly will also describe his attempts to obtain recognition, an apology and compensation from the Anglican Church for the sexual abuse suffered.

-Ms Deans will give evidence about abuse experience while training to become an ordained Minister in the Anglican Church and the attempts to obtain redress.
-Ms Deans is the author of the book Whistle Blower: Abuse of Power in the Church – a New Zealand Story.
+Louise Deans will give evidence about abuse experience while training to become an ordained Minister in the Anglican Church and the attempts to obtain redress.
+Louise Deans is the author of the book Whistle Blower: Abuse of Power in the Church – a New Zealand Story.

 Mr A was placed in care at the Salvation Army’s Bramwell Booth Home in Temuka in the 1980’s.
 Mr A gives evidence of approaching Cooper Legal and taking a claim against the Salvation Army to obtain redress.